triggerAustin/study-mate/README.md

 `git clone https://github.com/triggerAustin/study-mate.git`

 then:

 `cd study-mate`

 then you start a virtual env.
+download it using:

+`python -m venv venv`
+activate it using:

+`source venv/bin/activate`
-download it using `python -m venv venv` activate it using `source venv/bin/activate` once you have activated it, your bash prompt should have a preceeding (venv) at the beginning now it is time to install the requirements for this project
+once you have activated it, your bash prompt should have a preceeding (venv) at the beginning now it is time to install the requirements for this project